 Does the paper address an important issue?
 Are results likely to change how people think about an issue?
 Will results influence management of a fisheries resource?
 Does the paper identify an emerging issue?
 Does the paper have applicability to future work?

 The student developed a new or novel approach.
 The student used a conventional approach, but interjected some original thinking.
-The student used conventional approach, with no novel additions.
+The student used a conventional approach, with no novel additions.

-Clarity – is the paper easily read and readily understood?
+Is the paper easily read and readily understood?
 Is the problem well developed?
 Are the methodologies and analyses sound?
 Does the discussion provide a good synthesis of new findings with current knowledge?